2 Tutorials

 Start closing connection, sending

-in the go-away frame to peer.
-Must be called from inside ofHANDLER
+CODEandDEBUG-DATAin the go-away frame to peer.
+Must be called from inside ofHANDLERmacro.

 2.4 Getting request details